Graylog2/graylog-guide-syslog-amqp/README.md

 ## route messages with logstash
-As of writing this, rsyslog was not able to send messages direct to AMQP on Ubuntu so we need to use logstash for the transport.
+As of writing this, rsyslog was not able to send messages direct to AMQP on Ubuntu, so we need to use logstash for the transport.

-Logstash will listen on *localhost* port *udp/5514* for the messsages that are coming from rsyslog and forward them to the rabbitMQ Server.
+Logstash will listen on *localhost* port *udp/5514* for the messages that are coming from rsyslog and forward them to the rabbitMQ Server.

 ```
 input {
-	udp {
+    UDP {
         port => 5514
         host => "127.0.0.1"
         type => syslog
         codec => "json"
         }
 }

 filter {